Club Meds: Singles

 The first single to be released off the album is "Vessel", written for the 2014 film Hector and the Search for Happiness starring Simon Pegg.
 Mangan composed multiple other instrumental sections and is credited on the film's score.
 Jason Grishkoff of IndieShuffle said that "I had to keep Dan's new track 'Vessel' on repeat, and the good news is that it pretty much didn't get old".
 A video for the single directed by artist Ben Clarkson was released on October 21, 2014.
 Reception to the video was positive with NPR's Bob Boilen writing that "The video is stunning — funny, odd and quirky, but with a sense of purpose" Speaking on the music video and song, Mangan stated that "people are comfortable with a middle-ground safe place.
 We're afraid to be honest with ourselves and actually work through the highs and the lows and embrace them."
 The song also features Dave Grohl on backing vocals and slide guitar.

 A second single, "Mouthpiece", was released November 5, 2014.
 Spin wrote that "Mouthpiece" was "a memorable cut that should hopefully make the positive word of mouth migrate down to the U.S."

 Tour

-Mangan has announced a North American tour in support of the album.
-Beginning October 25, 2014 in Philadelphia and ending in Vancouver on March 14, 2015, the tour comprises 36 dates including a performance at Toronto's famous Massey Hall.
-Support on the tour include Canadian singer-songwriter Hayden and Calgary act Astral Swans.
+Mangan did a 36 stop tour of North America in support of the album from October, 2014 to March, 2015.
+The tour began in Philadelphia and ended in Vancouver, and included a performance at Toronto's famous Massey Hall.
+Support on the tour included Canadian singer-songwriter Hayden and Calgary act Astral Swans.